 A pipedream?
 I could certainly have this wrong, but that strikes me as unlikely to be said on a simple farm in 1840.

-Some phrases made weaker still work though, I think; such as when
+Some phrases made weaker still work though, such as when

 Gold can turn to sand

-Not surprisingly Tänk att män som han kan finnas (American Man) loses its delightful play with English/Swedish homophones.
+Unsurprisingly Tänk att män som han kan finnas / American Man loses its delightful play with English/Swedish homophones.

-The superb Du måste finnas (You must exist) becomes You have to be there.
-Don’t know how to do it differently, but urgency is lost.
-Kristina’s beautifully expressed struggle as she starts to doubt her faith
+The superb Du måste finnas [You must exist] becomes You have to be there.
+I don’t know how to do it differently, but urgency is lost.
+Kristina’s beautifully expressed struggle as she starts to doubt her faith:

 gets translated into the weaker

-Don’t get me wrong, I don’t blame Kretzmer – I couldn’t have done it better; I just regret that the potent original loses its character.
+Don’t get me wrong, I don’t blame Kretzmer.
+I couldn’t have done it better.
+I just regret that the potent original loses its character.
 I’d still love to see this on Broadway or in the West End.
 It’s an excellent score and a magnificent story regardless of the translation.